-As defined in the Administrative Conference Act, 101 members meeting in plenary session make up the Assembly (5 U.S.C. § 593).
-Its membership includes the Chairman, appointed for a five-year term by the President, by and with the advice and consent of the Senate; 10 Council Members appointed for three-year terms by the President; 50 Government Members; and 40 Public Members.
+As defined in the Administrative Conference Act, the membership of ACUS meeting in plenary session make up the Assembly (5 U.S.C. § 595).
+Its membership includes the Chair, appointed for a five-year term by the President, by and with the advice and consent of the Senate; 10 Council Members appointed for three-year terms by the President; 50 Government Members; and no more than 40 Public Members.
 Government Members are agency heads or their designees drawn from a wide array of federal agencies.
-Public Members are academics, practicing lawyers, and other experts in administrative procedure drawn from the private sector.
+Public Members are academics, practicing lawyers, and other experts in administrative procedure drawn from the private sector (5 U.S.C. § 593).

 The Assembly meets semi-annually in plenary session to debate, amend, and formally adopt recommendations appropriate for improving administrative procedure.
-Sitting with the "Voting Members" of the Assembly in plenary session are three classes of "Non-Voting

-Members": (1) Senior Fellows, who are mostly former Voting Members; (2) Special Counsels, who are lawyers who advise the membership in their areas of expertise; and (3) Liaison Representatives, who represent entities with which ACUS has entered into a liaison arrangement to enhance its deliberations, such as federal courts, agencies unrepresented in the Assembly, and professional associations.
+Sitting with the "Voting Members" of the Assembly in plenary session are three classes of "Non-Voting Members": (1) Senior Fellows, who are mostly former Voting Members; (2) Special Counsels, who are lawyers who advise the membership in their areas of expertise; and (3) Liaison Representatives, who represent entities with which ACUS has entered into a liaison arrangement to enhance its deliberations, such as federal courts, agencies unrepresented in the Assembly, and professional associations.
 Non-Voting Members have the privilege of debate but may not vote at plenary sessions.

 In addition, all of the Voting Members and most of the Non-Voting Members of the Conference serve on one of five committees that develop the recommendations.
-The committees hold two to three meetings in both the spring and the fall to debate and approve recommendations.
-Once approved by the committee, the Council then decides whether to place the recommendation on the agenda for a plenary session, at which the full Assembly votes on it.
+Committees hold two to three meetings in both the spring and the fall to debate and approve recommendations.
+Once approved by a committee, the Council then decides whether to place a recommendation on the agenda for a plenary session.
+At the plenary session, the full Assembly debates the recommendation and votes on whether to adopt it.